kaskada-ai/kaskada-ai.github.io/_posts/2023-05-09-introducing-timelines-part-1.md

 There are several options for converting the timeline into rows of data, affecting the number of rows produced:

-1. Include the entire history of changes within a range or just a snapshot of the final value.
+1. Include the entire history of changes within a range or just a snapshot of the value at some point in time.
 2. Include only events (changes) occurring after a certain time in the output.
 3. Include only events (changes) up to a specific time in the output.